Darren Tulett

 Darren Tulett (born 2 June 1965) is an English journalist who became a sports anchorman, presenting mainly football on French television.
 He was a presenter for Canal+ for a decade, and has worked for beIN Sport since helping to launch the channel in 2012.

-His presenting style is lighthearted and relaxed.
-Having become relatively famous in France - originally as the face of English football - he remains almost unknown in Britain, although he has been an occasional contributor to The Guardian newspaper.
+He has been an occasional contributor to The Guardian newspaper.

 Early life

 Tulett was born in Shoreham-by-Sea, Sussex, and grew up in Lancing, attending Boundstone School.
 He took various jobs after leaving school, and then studied politics and social sciences at Manchester Polytechnic for a year.

 After serving on the Students Union for a year, he quit his studies and worked for a year as a barman and for a local bookmaker.
 On the spur of the moment, Tulett agreed to go to France with a friend and he ended up teaching English in Paris for nearly six years.
 He wanted to become a journalist, returned to England and, somehow, landed a job with Bloomberg News in London as a sports reporter.